-- About 20 minutes before stem cell implantation begins, the specially developed technique to facilitate the cells crossing the blood/brain barrier, is used to enable more effective stem cell delivery.
+- Approximately 45 minutes before stem and regenerative cell implantation begins, mannitol is administered to facilitate the cells crossing the blood brain barrier for a potentially more efficacious cell delivery.

-To learn more about stem cell therapy for Parkinson’s Disease, contact a Patient Liaison to request a free educational consultation or dial 855-OKYANOS (855-659-2667).
+To learn more about adult stem cell therapy for Parkinson’s or other neurodegenerative conditions, contact an Okyanos Patient Liaison to request a free educational consultation or dial 855-OKYANOS (855-659-2667).

 Parkinson’s Disease – Causes (May 28, 2014) Mayo Clinic online resource.
 Retrieved from: http://www.mayoclinic.org/diseases-conditions/parkinsons-disease/basics/causes/con-20028488

 Open-labeled study of unilateral autologous bone-marrow-derived mesenchymal stem cell transplantation in Parkinson’s disease (February, 2010) in Translational Research: The Journal of Laboratory and Clinical Medicine.
 Retrieved from: http://www.ncbi.nlm.nih.gov/pubmed/20129486?dopt=Abstract&holding=f1000,f1000m,isrctn

 Specific induction of neuronal cells from bone marrow stromal cells and application for autologous transplantation.
 (June, 2004) in Journal of Clinical Investigation.
 Retrieved from: http://www.ncbi.nlm.nih.gov/pubmed/15199405?dopt=Abstract&holding=f1000,f1000m,isrctn